Ecwid/ecwid-api-docs/includes/_webhooks.md

 Webhooks in Ecwid have a specific field for that: `data`.
 This field provides information about changes to both payment and fulfilment status of orders.

 Contents of `data` field also lets you know the details about old status (before the changes) and the new one (after the changes) at all times.
 For example, your application can send a note to your warehouse if it received a webhook about order payment status changes from `Awaiting payment` to `Paid`.

+### Q: How can I know the current subscription status of a store?

+Once you received `application.subscriptionStatusChanged` webhook, you can make a request to [Application endpoint](#get-application-status) to get the current subscription status of your app in that store.

 ## Request headers
 Among the other headers, the webhook HTTP request includes the `X-Ecwid-Webhook-Signature` header that can be used to verify the webhook.
 See more details in the ["Webhooks security"](#webhooks-security) below.